spryker/spryker-docs/docs/pbc/all/service-point-management/202311.0/unified-commerce/service-points-feature-overview.md

 With the help of service points, types, and services, a store operator can model different use cases depending on their business needs.
 Here are some examples of services that can be implemented at the project level:
-* Ship-from-Store
+* Ship from store
 * Car maintenance or installations services
-* Request a product demonstration at the retail location
+* Product demonstration at the retail location
-* Request a repair service at the retail location
+* Repair service at the retail location

 ## Service points on the Storefront